|

 Fig.3:

-Luxurious execution with chrome plates runner blades and
+Luxurious execution with chrome plated runner blades and

 platforms.
 Both on the carton and the runner blades is stated 'The Monier-Williams Skate'